Mexico deploys military to curb migration, reportedly offers major concessions as Trump tariffs loom

 The agency said it had detected money transfers from central Mexico to six Mexican border cities presumably related to the caravans.

-Mexican President Andrés Manuel López Obrador on Thursday said the Mexican government does not "act against anybody to please any foreign government."
+Mexican President Andrés Manuel López Obrador insisted on Thursday that the Mexican government does not "act against anybody to please any foreign government."

-Meanwhile, some 200 military police, immigration agents and federal police blocked the advance of about 1,000 Central American migrants who were walking north along a southern Mexico highway on Wednesday, once again showing a tougher new stance on attempts to use the country as a stepping-stone to the U.S.
+Meanwhile, some 200 Mexican military police, immigration agents and federal police blocked the advance of about 1,000 Central American migrants who were walking north along a southern Mexico highway on Wednesday, once again showing a tougher new stance on attempts to use the country as a stepping-stone to the U.S.

 The group of migrants, including many women and children, set out early from Ciudad Hidalgo at the Mexico-Guatemala border and was headed for Tapachula, the principal city in the region.
 State and local police accompanied the caravan.